Effective Date: May 18, 2020

 To validate certification status—If you are or become a Certified Practitioner, we may share information regarding your certification, such as your name, the instruments in which you are certified/qualified, the date(s) of your certification/qualification, and the current status of your certification/qualification with individuals who inquire about such information.

 For research purposes—We may use aggregated Session Data to better understand how our Sites are navigated, how many visitors arrive at specific pages, which pages or content attract more viewers, the length and frequency of stays at our Sites, the different types of searches of our Sites’ content and databases, the types of browsers and computer operating systems that our visitors use, and the IP addresses from which visitors connect to our Sites, in order to improve our Sites and enhance our content.
 We may use IP addresses to gather broad demographic information—information that is not associated with any individual, and is therefore anonymous.
-We also use aggregated Assessment responses and other data to improve our Products and Services.
+We also use aggregated Assessment responses, demographic data, and other data to improve our Products and Services.
+We may use location information gathered from our mobile application(s) for research and development purposes.

 For maintenance purposes—We may use IP addresses and Session Data to diagnose problems with our server, and to administer our Sites.